rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/41_beginner/415_preinstalled-runtime.md

 7. For the _listener_ component, ensure that **ros_workspace** and **ros_distro** are selected.
 8. Click **CREATE DEPLOYMENT** > **Confirm**.

 You will be redirected to the newly created deployment's **Details** page.
-The _ROS Publisher Subscriber Deployment_ is successfully running only when the green colored bar moves to **Succeeded** and **Status:Running** point indicating that the
+The _ROS Publisher Subscriber Deployment_ is successfully running only when the green colored bar moves to **Succeeded** and **Status: Running** point indicating that the
 **DEPLOYMENT PHASE** is **Succeeded**, and the **STATUS** is **Running**.

 ![ROS  Publisher Subscriber Deployment](/images/tutorials/ros-pub-sub/ros-pub-sub-deployment.png?classes=border,shadow&width=50pc)